sdcote/kestrel/ProfileService/ReadMe.md

 When the request could not be processed as might be the case for bad requests, the `sendNak(Message requestMessage, String message)` method is used.
 This sends a negative acknowledgement to the given request message.

+### Exceptions

+If an exception is thrown from this method, the message is negatively acknowledged at the transport (messaging) layer and requeued for later delivery.
+This is by design, as any catastrophic error in the service instance will not result in a loss of the request.
+For example, if the service runs out of memory or is requested to be shutdown wile processing the request, the message will not be lost.

+This implies that all processing should be surrounded by a `try{}finally{}` block to help ensure deterministic operation should exceptions occur.

 ## Specifying the Request Channel

 The name of the request channel is determined by a call to this classes `getGroupName()` method.